april19833/currency-1.5/docs/solidity/currency/ERC20Delegated.md

 - when `to` is zero, `amount` of ``from``'s tokens will be burned.
 - `from` and `to` are never both zero.

-To learn more about hooks, head to xref:ROOT:extending-contracts.adoc#using-hooks[Using Hooks].

 ```solidity
 function _beforeVoteTokenTransfer(address, address, uint256 amount) internal virtual
 ```